kreitje/hms-testimonials/readme.txt

 == Changelog ==

+= 2.2.13 =
+* Fixed a bug where testimonials were not showing up in for a group in the admin
+* Fixed a bug where groups were not saving for some users
+* Added a group attribute to the form shortcode so you can have submissions be automatically added to a form

 = 2.2.12 =
 * Fixed a bug where review markup was being output on js.php causing the javascript to break.